model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 ## Summary

-Function contracts are a mechanism, similar to [stubbing], which allows a concrete implementations to be replaced by an abstraction without losing soundness[^simple-unsoundness] by first validating the abstraction against the implementation it will replace.
+Function contracts are a means to specify and check function behavior.
+On top of that the specification can then be used as a sound[^simple-unsoundness] abstraction to replace the concrete implementation, similar to [stubbing].

 This allows for a modular verification.
 <!-- Shorter? -->